Daniel Chapter 6

 Meaning Judge Of God, God Is My Judge From the verb דין, to judge or govern, and the word אל (‘el), God.
 For more info click here

-: for he is the living Elahאֱלָהּ
+: because he is the living Elahאֱלָהּ

 Transliteration: ‘ĕlâ Pronunciation: el-aw’ pl.
 Elim or Elohim; Imperial Aramaic: אלהא is the Aramaic word for God and the absolute singular form of אלהא, ʾilāhā.
 The origin of the word is from Proto-Semitic and is thus cognate to the Hebrew, Arabic, Akkadian, and other Semitic languages’ words for god.
 For more info click here See also click here